Location: Ballymacarbry, Co. Waterford

 Local Teagasc Advisor: Austin Flavin

-Richard Long farms 57ha in Ballymacarbry, Co.
-Waterford, where he brings early maturing and continental calves out of the dairy herd to beef as steers and heifers at 20-24 months.
-In the region of 100 calves are purchased each year and the breeds consist of Angus, Hereford, Limousin, Belgian Blue and Charolais.
+Richard brings early-maturing and continental calves out of the dairy herd to beef as steers and heifers at 20-24 months.
+In the region of 100 calves are purchased each year and the breeds consist of Angus, Hereford, Limousin, Belgian Blue, Aubrac and Charolais.

 A large degree of work has been carried out over recent years in terms of constructing a central roadway and installing a paddock system on the home block.
 However, the outer parcels now need attention.